-He served as faculty mentor for the Brown Fellows Scholar program class of 2018 at the University of Louisville, and has served on the engineering faculty in the Kentucky Governor's Scholar Program in 2012-2013.
+Prof. French was as faculty mentor for the Brown Fellows Scholar program class of 2018 at the University of Louisville, and was an engineering faculty in the Kentucky Governor's Scholar Program in 2012-2013.

 Mark is a registered Professional Engineer (PE) in Kentucky, and has a PhD from the University of Iowa, Iowa Institute for Hydraulic Research, MS from Massachusetts Institute of Technology, and MEng and BS from the University of Louisville.

 Professional Administrative and Management Experience

 Demonstrated skills, knowledge and ability in civil engineering disciplines:

 My skills are focused on Civil and Environmental Engineering with specialization in water resources, surface water and groundwater hydrology, hydraulics, and engineering mechanics.
 A summary of my experience, skills, and knowledge includes my educational qualifications, PE licensure, and professional consulting experience.
 I have written and published technical engineering articles in peer reviewed journals describing the details of complex research studies and explaining the procedures and mathematical methods required to complete the work.
 I have made many technical presentations to the public and at professional research conferences.

 Demonstrated skills, knowledge and ability in analyzing and compliance matters related to design, construction, inspection, remediation, operation and environmental impacts of civil engineering projects: